letschangeAfrica/simple_shell/README.md

-Learning how to create a simple shell in C offers an Understanding of Opearting System, Mastery of C programming, Familiarity with Unix/ Linux Concepts, CustomiZAtion and Automation, Debugging and Troubleshouting Skills, Enhanced Problen_Solving Abilities, Deeper Insight into SOftware Tools, Portfolio and learning Experience !
+Learning how to create a simple shell in C offers an Understanding of Opearting System, Mastery of C programming, Familiarity with Unix/ Linux Concepts, CustomizAtion and Automation, Debugging and Troubleshouting Skills, Enhanced Problen_Solving Abilities, Deeper Insight into software Tools, Portfolio and learning Experience !